MorphDiv/TeDDi_sample/Database/README.md

 Beware this takes a few minutes to run on the 25k+ files in the [100LC/Corpus](../Corpus) directory.
 Note that the current full database when completed is nearly 3GB in size.

-See the [requirements file](requirements.txt) for the required Python libraries for running the script.
-For more information on how to install these libraries, see [Installing packages using pip and virtual environments](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).
-They must be installed to run the database aggregation pipeline.

 The actual process for parsing the corpus input data files and generating the resulting database is located in the directory [100LC/Database/clc](clc) (named `clc` for "Centennial Language Corpus" because package names / libraries in Python cannot start with numerals!).
-This directory contains a [Python package](https://packaging.python.org/overview/) that was developed for validating and aggregating the 100 LC corpus text files into a relational database.
+This directory contains a [Python package](https://packaging.python.org/overview/) that was developed for validating and aggregating the 100LC corpus text files into a relational database.
 To assist in this process, we use [SQLAlchemy](https://www.sqlalchemy.org/), a Python SQL toolkit and [Object Relational Mapper](https://en.wikipedia.org/wiki/Object-relational_mapping) in our Python package.

 The database schema is encoded in the [models file](clc/models.py).
 This file also contains constraints on the input, so if for example a new corpus file is added in which it contains an invalid value for a metadata field, an error will be thrown when generating the database, e.g.: